electricimp/AutodeskFusionConnect/README.md

 #### openDirectiveListener(*id, timer, onMessageCallback, [onErrorCallback]*)

 The SeeControl platform supports the sending of messages to the device.
-The device is responsible for checking for available directive messages by periodically submitting directive requests to the server.
-Use the *openDirectiveListener* method to set up the directive request loop.
+The device is responsible for checking for available directive messages by periodically submitting requests to the server.
+Use the *openDirectiveListener* method to set up a directive request loop.
 When a directive request is made if message(s) are available the *onMessageCallback* will be triggered for each waiting message.

 | Parameter | Type | Default | Description |
 | ----------| ---- | ------- | ----------- |